lvivtotoro/varsys/README.md

 ### If Statements (from 0.6)
 If statements are quite easy, currently there is only the equals operator to use in an if statement (=):

     ?something=lol;
     >"something is lol!";
     /
 The `?` operator starts an if statement.
 You may compare strings and numbers.
 If the if statement is true then it prints "something is lol!".
 The `/` operator ends the if statement.

 ### When to use the Semi-colon
 Some operators don't require any semi-colons.
-These operators are the ones that don't require additional data to work such as ! @ For these operators to function you must put a new line instead.
+These operators are the ones that don't require additional data to work such as `!` or `@`
+For these operators to function you must put a new line instead.

 ## Automatically Generated Variables
 When performing certain commands AGVs may be created.